-Did you know that you have been paying a fees apart from brokerage charges and it does not reflect in contract notes as well as brokerage ?
-Yes its true and that charge is known as DP charges.
-In this post you will learn everything you need to know about DP charges along with the amount charged by various brokers in the Indian Stock Market.
-So lets get started.
+Did you know that you have been paying a fee apart from brokerage charges and it does not reflect in contract notes as well as brokerage?
+Yes, its true and that charge is known as DP charges.

 - Public financial institutions,

 - scheduled commercial banks operating in India with the approval of the RBI,

 - Registrar to an issue or share transfer agent complying with the requirements prescribed by SEBI can be registered as DP

 Just like you avail banking services from the bank branch, depository services such as Dematerialisation, Rematerialisation etc can be availed through a DP.

 You cannot directly go to a depository to open a demat account, it needs to be done through a depository participant.
 Depository Participants are agents of the depository through which it interacts with the investor and provides depository services.

 Now that you have understood what is depository and depository participant, let us see what is DP charges?